pieye/nimbus-python/README.md

 # Quick start

-The following snippet connects to the raspberry and gets the image data.
+The following snippet connects to the raspberry and gets image data.

 ```python
 from nimbusPython import NimbusClient